 Note: In the table above, we’re comparing the core features these two have in common.
-However, Builderall has a lot of extra tools offered that Clickfunnels doesn’t provide (ie. Clickfunnels doesn't have a website builder - technically - but you can make separate landing pages to create sites within a funnel).
+However, Builderall has many extra tools offered that Clickfunnels doesn’t provide (i.e., Clickfunnels doesn’t have a website builder – technically – but you can make separate landing pages to create sites within a funnel).

 As you can tell, some of the information above is subjective, and it’s based on my experience testing what both Clickfunnels and Builderall offer – the ability to create high converting sales funnels.

 I’ll explain my reasoning later and I’ll address each one.

-Winner: Builderall - this one was close, but Builderall edges Clickfunnels here because Builderall offers extra marketing tools that Clickfunnels would have you pay extra for.
+Builderall – this one was close, but Builderall edges Clickfunnels here because Builderall offers extra marketing tools that Clickfunnels has you pay extra for.

 However, pay attention to this next round.
 You’ll realize that Clickfunnels could’ve easily won this round.

 The ease of use of any software is an essential factor to consider for technical and non-techy people.
 However, even for tech-savvy people, ease of use can be crucial.

 Having to jump through hoops to get your optin page just the way you want it can be a drag for a beginner or veteran digital marketer.

 That’s why in this round we’re going to compare the ease of use when it comes to building funnels with these two software.